adrianvrj/unbound/docs/07-faq.md

 You now have 2x exposure to BTC price movements.

-### What are vault shares (XFRRR)?
+### What are vault shares (uBTC)?

-When you deposit, you receive vault shares (token symbol: XFRRR) representing your proportional ownership of the vault.
+When you deposit, you receive vault shares (token symbol: uBTC) representing your proportional ownership of the vault.
 When you withdraw, you burn shares to receive your portion of the vault's assets.

 ### Is Unbound custodial?